hanwenzhang123/fullstack-note/02-note/README.md

 - Pure function, A input -> A output a + b = c (same input with consistant output)
 - Pure function is static, when we do not perform the render.
 - only has one reducer function: the "root reducer" function that you will pass to createStore later on
-- no side-effect, output will be predictable
+- no side-effect, output will be predictable (pure function)

 #### How do you group different reducers?
 - `combineReducers({ , , , })`